Transformers (Skybound Entertainment): Energon Universe series

 Skybound's first Transformers comic is set in the Energon Universe, being initially written and drawn by Daniel Warren Johnson, and colored by Mike Spicer, and debuted on October 4, 2023.

 Johnson said, “To my readers, retailers, and fellow Transformers fans: get ready!
 I’ve only been drawing Optimus Prime and the rest of this amazing cast since I was in first grade.
 This is a dream project for me, and I’m so glad to be adding a new chapter to the decades long celebration of robots turning into cars.
 Also, cab-over trucks are so fun to draw!”

 In June 2023, Skybound announced that the main roster of Autobots features Optimus Prime, Arcee, Cliffjumper, Wheeljack and Ratchet, while the main roster of Decepticons features Starscream, Soundwave, Laserbeak, Rumble and Skywarp.

 In January 2024, it was announced that Jorge Corona would serve as the new artist of the series starting with issue 7, with Johnson staying as writer for the series.

-In August 2024, Johnson confirmed that his run will feature 24 issues in total.

-In June 2025, Void Rivals writer and Energon Universe showrunner Robert Kirkman, alongside artist Dan Mora, announced they will become the new leading team, starting from issue #25 on October 8, 2025.
+In June 2025, Void Rivals writer and Energon Universe showrunner Robert Kirkman announced he would become the new leading writer, starting from issue #25 on October 8, 2025.